svpernova09/homestead-docs/12.x/daily-usage.md

 [[toc]]

+<a name="connecting-via-ssh"></a>
 ### Connecting Via SSH

 You can SSH into your virtual machine by executing the `vagrant ssh` terminal command from your Homestead directory.

+<a name="adding-additional-sites"></a>
 ### Adding Additional Sites

-Once your Homestead environment is provisioned and running, you may want to add additional Nginx sites for your Laravel applications.
-You can run as many Laravel installations as you wish on a single Homestead environment.
-To add an additional site, add the site to your `Homestead.yaml` file:
+Once your Homestead environment is provisioned and running, you may want to add additional Nginx sites for your other Laravel projects.
+You can run as many Laravel projects as you wish on a single Homestead environment.
+To add an additional site, add the site to your `Homestead.yaml` file.

 ```yaml
 sites: